-If you are over 60, have a disability, or aged between 16 and 18 years you could be eligible for free or discounted bus travel to get around Scotland using National Entitlement Card or Young Scot National Entitlement Card.
+If you are Under 22, over 60, or have a disability, you could be eligible for free bus travel to get around Scotland using National Entitlement Card or Young Scot National Entitlement Card.

-Eligible permanent residents in Orkney, under the disability or age criteria, are also entitled to two free return ferry journeys to the Scottish Mainland or Shetland per year.
+Eligible permanent residents in Orkney, under the disability or age criteria (over 60 and 16-18 year olds), are also entitled to two free return ferry journeys to the Scottish Mainland or Shetland per year.
 These four ferry vouchers are issued each year for use between April to March the following year.

 Check the full details of the eligibility criteria and documents you need to show for the different types of card with Transport Scotland.